ibm-cloud-docs/sap/sap-monitoring-exporter-setup-config.md

 ## Next steps
 {: mon-exporter-setup-next-steps}

-If the set up and configuration of the monitoring host was successful, continue with [Configuration of Prometheus server metric forwarding](/docs/sap?topic=sap-mon-metric-forwarding).
+If the setup and configuration of the monitoring host was successful, continue with [Configuration of Prometheus server metric forwarding](/docs/sap?topic=sap-mon-metric-forwarding).